Our People: Experts in Action

 Victor Motts, Land Protection Specialist

-Victor’s role is to assist landowners in the implementation of the Conservancy’s land protection goals, in terms of developing a conservation easement on their property or acquiring their property fee simple.
+Victor’s role is to assist landowners in the implementation of TNC's land protection goals, in terms of developing a conservation easement on their property or acquiring their property fee simple.

 “I enjoy helping people understand why it is so important to conserve land and water resources and how that ties in with all larger-scale conservation efforts."

 Jonathan Niles, Stream and Wetland Restoration Specialist